 “He (meaning Jesus) told her, ‘Go, call your husband and come back.’
 ‘I have no husband,’ she replied.
 Jesus said to her, ‘You are right when you say you have no husband.
 The fact is, you have had five husbands, and the man you now have is not your husband.
 What you have just said is quite true.’”
 John 4:16-18

-Whoa wait hold on lets repeat that.
-Here we have a Samaritan women at the well by herself.
+Whoa, wait hold on let’s repeat that.
+Here we have a Samaritan woman at the well by herself.
 She was more than likely by herself because other women did not want to be around her.
 This woman has had FIVE husbands!